descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"**In C, a compound literal designates an unnamed object with static or automatic storage duration.
 In C++, a compound literal designates a temporary object that only lives until the end of its full-expression.
 As a result, well-defined C code that takes the address of a subobject of a compound literal can be undefined in C++**, so G++ rejects the conversion of a temporary array to a pointer."*

-Simply put `C` has fewer dangling than `C++`.
+Simply put `C` has fewer dangling than `C++`!
 What is more is that `C`'s  solution covers both const and non const temporaries!
 Even though it is `C`, it is more like `C++` than what people give this feature credit for because it is tied to blocks/braces, just like RAII.
 This adds more weight that the `C` way is more intuitive.
 Consequently, the remaining dangling should be easier to spot for developers not having to look at superfluous dangling.

 GCC even takes this a step forward which is closer to what this proposal is advocating.
 The last reference also says the following.

 *"**As a GNU extension, GCC allows initialization of objects with static storage duration by compound literals (which is not possible in ISO C99 because the initializer is not a constant).** It is handled as if the object were initialized only with the brace-enclosed list if the types of the compound literal and the object match. **The elements of the compound literal must be constant.** If the object being initialized has array type of unknown size, the size is determined by the size of the compound literal."*

-The `C++` standard recognized that their are other opportunities for constant initialization.
+Even the `C++` standard recognized that their are other opportunities for constant initialization.

 <table>
 <tr>